-BFA Media has entered into an Exclusive Agreement with Actionable Insights

-BFA Media has entered into an exclusive agreement with Actionable Insights to deliver proprietary digital marketing to BFA Media’s advertising clients.

-LARGO, FLORIDA, UNITED STATES, February 27, 2020 /EINPresswire.com/ -- BFA Media has entered into an Exclusive Agreement with Actionable Insights
+BFA Media has Entered Into an Exclusive Agreement With Actionable Insights

-LARGO, FL, Feb.
-27, 2020 (EIN Newswire) Today, Leone Asset Management (OTC PINK: LEON) Subsidiary BFA Media, Inc., announced that they have entered into an exclusive agreement with Actionable Insights to deliver proprietary digital marketing to BFA Media’s advertising clients.
+/EIN News/ -- LARGO, FL, March 02, 2020 (GLOBE NEWSWIRE) -- via NEWMEDIAWIRE -- Today, Leone Asset Management (OTC PINK: LEON) Subsidiary BFA Media, Inc. announced that they have entered into an exclusive agreement with Actionable Insights to deliver proprietary digital marketing to BFA Media’s advertising clients.

 About Leone Asset Management